Monday 4 September 1939

 German Government: Hermann Goering meets with British Ambassador Sir Neville Henderson, who is getting ready to return to England.
 He assures him that Germany has no qualms with France or Great Britain and will not attack them with troops.
 Goering says the same thing to unofficial diplomat Birger Dahlerus, whose efforts had failed.

 British Government: Winston Churchill accepts PM Chamberlain's offer of the previous day to join his war cabinet as First Lord of the Admiralty.
+Churchill had been First Lord of the Admiralty from 1911–1915 during the early part of World War I with mixed results.
+Now, he is seen as a strong war hawk with a wealth of experience about naval matters, but, as events show, he retains many of his old and sometimes unsuccessful ideas about naval strategy (such as landing operations in the Balkans).
 Chamberlain broadcasts a message in German to the German people explaining the decision to declare war.

 British Homefront: The planned evacuation of 650,000 children and non-essential adults from London concludes smoothly.